 Therefore, you can remove it by accessing the internal components of your Predator engine.
 Take note that you may require basic knowledge of the internal components of an engine and also require some tools to open it up.

+You’re also able to do this manually with a set of tools.
 Here are the steps you’ll need to take, in order to remove the speed governor on a Predator 212cc engine:

 - Remove the Engine From Your Go-Kart

 - Take Off the Predator Engine Side Plate

 - Remove the Speed Governor

 Before we start, make sure that you have these tools available to you, as you’ll need to access the engine:

 - M6 Socket (Amazon Link) + Impact Wrench (for 10mm bolts)